Authentic Homemade Tamales

 As those are soaking and the is meat cooking, let’s go ahead and make this beautiful red sauce that goes in both the masa and the meat.
 You’ll need 3 dried guajillo peppers.
 Take the ends off of them and shake the seeds out.
 Add them to a medium saucepan that is about 3/4 full of water.

 Add a white onion (cut in half) and 2 whole garlic cloves.
 Take the dried ancho chilies and de-stem and remove the seeds from these as well and add to the saucepan.
-Finally, de-stem the jalaepno and serrano peppers – remove the seeds if you like less heat.
+Finally, de-stem the jalapeno and serrano peppers – remove the seeds if you like less heat.

 Boil the ingredients for about 15 minutes or until they get good and tender.
 Then I’m going to remove them from the heat and let them cool slightly.
 Drain the ingredients and add to a blender and blend until everything is smooth.
 I also like to strain the sauce to make sure it’s good an smooth.